B0neShAd0w/Hacktoria/Lost Down Under.md

 ![Screenshot 2022-11-30 164409](https://user-images.githubusercontent.com/117080369/204881373-eace5194-2417-4837-a31e-7329cb4a5aa8.png)

-So we have a `7` so far with two locations left to locate, this leads me to think that the options left would point to these rough locations, as with only 2 remaining locations I am going to make an assumption the numbers can only be a 0, 1's or a 2 drawn like a Z, either way the search area would be similar:
+So we have a `7` so far with two locations left to locate, this leads me to think that the options left would point to these rough locations, as with only 2 remaining locations I am going to make an assumption the numbers can only be a 0 drawn like a square, a pair of 1's or a 2 drawn like a Z, either way the search area would be similar:

 ![Screenshot 2022-11-30 164409-1](https://user-images.githubusercontent.com/117080369/204881533-8f5ac603-48bf-43f7-bdca-d234611c1f4d.png)